YMCA Women of Excellence 2023 Honourees

 Maggie Mac Neil has inspired innumerable young women to pursue their dreams.
 She has demonstrated that success is achievable by applying oneself and that it is not one dimensional.
 As one of the world’s best female competitive swimmers, Maggie has won Olympic, World Championship and Commonwealth Games gold medals, is a U.S. collegiate national champion and world record holder.
 Maggie made her first senior national team in 2018 but stuck to her plan of being a leader on her current team and getting an early start on her studies.
 She had strong belief in herself and her long-term plan that she could achieve excellence.
 That excellence was on display for the world sooner than many would have thought as Maggie achieved international recognition in 2019 in South Korea, followed by a gold medal at the Tokyo 2020 Olympic Games.
 Through her achievements in the world of competitive swimming, Maggie has inspired an entire generation of young women by showing how she has achieved incredible milestones while continuing to excel academically and stay close to her roots.

-Join us for our return to in-person 2023 YMCA Women of Excellence Awards on Tuesday, May 16, 2023 at RBC Place London!
+Join us for the 2025 YMCA Women of Excellence Awards on Tuesday, May 15, 2025 at RBC Place London!

 See past recipients from other years.